-$^{3}$ This approach was also applied in the study of other social dilemmas (Currarini and Mengel, 2016; Chen et al., 2014).
+&lt;sup>3This approach was also applied in the study of other social dilemmas (Klor and Shayo, 2010; Chen et al., 2014; Currarini and Mengel, 2016).

-&lt;sup>4Tangentially related are studies on PGGs with partners/stranger matching (Grund et al., 2018), or studies where interaction is in-group only but information on other groups is provided (Kandul and Lanz, 2021).
+&lt;sup>4Tangentially related are studies on public good games with partners/stranger matching (Grund et al., 2018), or studies where interaction is in-group only but information on other groups is provided (Kandul and Lanz, 2021).

-&lt;sup>5For instance, while the question of "which Sicilian province is the island of Lampedusa part of?" was not easy for most participants, it was comparatively easy to guess all provinces from the Sicily region until getting the correct one.
-A similar argument applies to "what chemical element is fundamental in organic chemistry?", or "which was the first soccer team to win a Series A championship without ever losing a match?".

-of the contest at the end of the session.
+&lt;sup>5For instance, while the question of "which Sicilian province is the island of Lampedusa part of?" was not easy for most participants, it was comparatively easy to guess all provinces from the Sicily region until getting the correct whose members, on average, get the most answers correct wins the contest, and a prize of $\in 1$ per member; participants are not made aware of the winner of this contest until the end of the session.

 This design guarantees that the pairwise interaction is the only way that group members can affect each other's behavior, increasing statistical power without increasing the number of groups.

 The second activity is a two player repeated linear public good game, involving 15 rounds.
-Each subject was matched to a same partner (different from the one in the first activity) over all rounds, and could see the partner's contribution after each round.
-Before the activity, subjects were asked to answer control questions to show they understood the game.
-Each participant is randomly assigned an endowment of either $\in 5$ or $\in 10$ , and contributions are multiplied by 1.5 (resulting in a marginal per-capita return of 0.75).
+Each subject was matched to a same partner (different from the one in the first activity) over all rounds, and sees the partner's contribution after each round (see Figure 4 in Appendix B for a screenshot). \1 Before the activity, subjects were asked to answer control questions to show they understood the game.
+Each participant is randomly assigned an endowment of either $\in$ 5 or $\in$ 10, and contributions are multiplied by 1.5 (resulting in a marginal per-capita return of 0.75).
 Depending on the endowment and on the group of participants, we obtain four experimental conditions at the pair level: